 - 1. Election of Directors. - 2.
 Ratification of appointment of independent registered public accounting firm. - 3.
-An advisory vote on the compensation of the Company's Named Executive Officers. - 4.
-An advisory vote on the frequency of future advisory votes on executive compensation. - 5.
+An advisory vote on Named Executive Officer compensation. - 4.
+Approval of the Company's Amended and Restated 2016 Employee Stock Plan. - 5.
+Approval of the Company's Amended and Restated 2011 Stock Plan for Non-Employee Directors. - 6.
+Vote on a stockholder proposal as described in the attached proxy statement, if properly presented at the annual meeting. - 7.
 Conduct such other business properly brought before the meeting.

-Only stockholders of record on April 17, 2018 may vote at the meeting.
+Only stockholders of record on April 13, 2020 may vote at the meeting.